ncocana/MariaDB-JPA-JDBC/README.md

     ![Docker compose error](./docs/docker_compose_error.png)

-    To cancel to stop the containers, pulse Ctrl + C. Then you can delete the containers and its network with:
+    To stop the containers, pulse Ctrl + C. Then you can delete the containers and its network with:

     ```
     docker-compose down